top of page

 Ballet has codified almost three hundred basic positions codified in the genre.
 Each position functions as a visual taxonomy or word.
 Further, Classical Ballet is one of the few kinetic forms where there is a complete terminology for the taxonomy of positions, movements and whole combinations of movements, which apply descriptor words, (usually French), to each specific base position.
 There are also terms for movements, “steps,” and phrases covered in the next chapters.

 Most positions and movements can be codified into two groups.
-Static positions that display line and meaning held in space, stationary, or holding a pose, known as “pose’.”
-These are resultant positions at the end of a phrase, (covered in the next two chapters).
-Second, there are causal positions created to move to (one position, a movement, and another position) or through positions to create a phrase All movements, steps, and phrases of movements are made up of these positions.
+Static positions that display line and meaning held in space, stationary, or holding a pose, known as “pose’.” as well as main or targeted positions and movements (kinetic energetics).
+These are resultant positions usually at the end of a phrase, (covered in the next two subsections).
+Second, there are causal positions and movements, (potential energetics), created to move to (one position, a movement, and another position) or through positions to create a phrase.
+All movements, steps, and phrases of movements are made up of these positions.
 Once the positions are achieved the dancer can then learn to move them to create movements and steps from the sublime to the bravura in technique.

 Basic Balletic Functions of a Dancers Body